 7. Ischia, Italy

-The beauty of Italy’s Amalfi Coast needs no introduction, and its topsy-turvy towns, dramatic scenery and neat beaches see millions of tourists flock here every year.
-But just a short ferry ride away is the legendary island of Ischia – a place where you can enjoy a unique sense of peace and respite.
+The beauty of Italy’s Amalfi Coast needs no introduction, and its topsy-turvy towns, dramatic scenery, and neat beaches see millions of tourists flock here every year.
+But, just a short ferry ride away is the legendary island of Ischia – a place where you can enjoy a unique sense of peace and respite.
 Known for its mineral-rich thermal springs, people have been coming here to heal since Roman times.

-Though, it isn’t just spas where you can enjoy a good soak, as this island has dozens of excellent beaches, from long ribbons of golden sand to tiny, secretive coves.
+Though, it isn’t just spas where you can enjoy a good soak, as this island has dozens of excellent beaches – from long ribbons of golden sand to tiny, secretive coves.
 The forests and mountains are home to many hiking trails, so you can get your steps in before cooling off in the sea.
 After, treat yourself to Ischia’s fabulous rustic cuisine, and explore its wine heritage, which dates back to 700 BC.

 8. Gibraltar

-Another unique beach destination is Gibraltar, a three-mile-long headland on the sunny south coast of Spain – and what’s fun about holidays here is that it feels like you get two countries for the price of one.
+Another unique beach destination is Gibraltar – a three-mile-long headland on the sunny south coast of Spain.
+And what’s fun about holidays here is that it feels like you get two countries for the price of one.
 The Mediterranean-style landscape and beaches are perfect for exploring and relaxing, while Gibraltar’s culture and history add some familiar British flavours.

-Strolling through the town can feel like you’re back in Britain, with traditional high streets, fish and chip shops, and even red post boxes.
+Strolling through the town can almost feel like you’re back in Britain, with traditional high streets, fish and chip shops, and even red post boxes.
 But once you see the beaches, you’ll know you’re in the Med.
 Catalan Bay and Sandy Bay are especially lovely, with sapphire waters and pastel houses that back onto the beach, and the hulking monolith of the Rock of Gibraltar provides truly jaw-dropping views.

 9. Andalucia, Spain

-Spain definitely isn’t short of gorgeous stretches of sand, but nowhere is lovelier than Andalucia, which is located in the most southerly part of the country.
+Spain definitely isn’t short of gorgeous stretches of sand, but almost nowhere is lovelier than Andalucia, which is located in the most southerly part of the country.
 This region is home to whitewashed fishing villages, sweeping golden beaches, energetic resort towns, and windswept desert landscapes – and it’s one of the best places to discover Spain’s beauty, culture, and heritage.

 If you don’t mind crowds and enjoy immersing yourself in holiday hustle and bustle, head to the Costa del Sol, Spain’s most famous stretch of coast.
 But, if you’re after a quieter break, you’re better off visiting the Costa de la Luz, where you can stay in traditional towns, kick back on rugged beaches, and visit pretty Isla Canela.
 Alternatively, head to Costa de Almeria, which is Spain’s sunniest spot.